techidaily/site-windows11/source/_posts/unlocking-visual-power-with-windows-11s-auto-hdr.md

  Windows' HDR feature enhances HDR-compatible videos and games when you play them.
 Windows 11 makes this process even easier with the inclusion of Auto HDR.

  However, having Windows 11 does not automatically mean that you have access to Auto HDR.
-In fact, there are a lot of[reasons you're not enjoying true HDR, even with an HDR-compliant monitor](https://www.makeuseof.com/reasons-not-enjoying-true-hdr/) .
+In fact, there are a lot of [reasons you're not enjoying true HDR, even with an HDR-compliant monitor](https://www.makeuseof.com/reasons-not-enjoying-true-hdr/) .
 Fortunately, you can check whether your display is HDR-compatible or not through the device settings.

 ![Advanced display in the Windows 11 Settings Menu](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Advanced-display.jpg)